 With only a week to visit all these amazing destinations (I know, first world problems), there were some I simply couldn’t fit into my itinerary.
 Bern was sadly one of the casualties of my time crunch, but since then I’ve been nothing short of haunted by all the stunning photos and stories of this beautiful city and its markets!
 Most recently, Bern won the title of most Instagrammable winter city in the world.
 SO, learn from my mistakes: if you have time to soak in the charm of Bern’s various markets, do it.

-So – tell me, are you dreaming of a Switzerland Christmas? 😉
+So – tell me, are you dreaming of a Switzerland Christmas Market binge now too? 😉

 Want to travel smarter and more often?